smalldata-ai/ferry/docs/apis/incremental-loading.md

-# /ingest
+# /ferry
-Including `incremental_config` enables the ingest endpoint to fetch data incrementally from the source.
+Including `incremental_config` enables the ferry endpoint to fetch data incrementally from the source.
 [Refer](/guides/incremental-loading)

 ## Request Payload